Priyanshi-Tyagi25/EV-Market-Analysis-and-Prediction/README.md

 - Bring in macro drivers (battery cost curves, policy/subsidy timelines, charging infrastructure density) for a causal model instead of pure time-series extrapolation

+## Goal: Understand how the global electric vehicle (EV) market has grown over the last decade, quantify that growth, break it down by region, and build a short-term forecast for 2026–2030.

+Pipeline (what each section does and why):

+Data Preparation — load & sanity-check the data Exploratory Data Analysis (EDA) — look before we model Growth Analysis — YoY growth and CAGR (the "how fast" question) Forecasting — project 2026–2030 using a couple of models, and compare them Regional Analysis — who is actually driving the growth Insights & Recommendations — translate numbers into decisions